ONE HEALTH - FISH MONITORING

 E-mail us at email@example.com with any questions regarding this project.

 Current analyses in this project include: heavy metals (mercury, lead, cadmium), cyanotoxins (microcystin and saxitoxin), microplastics, per- and polyfluoroalkyl substances (PFAS).
 Additional analyses coming soon include: pharmaceuticals, controlled substances, and parasites.
-View data here.
+Click here to watch our latest presentation on the findings from this project, or explore the data here.